yashneet-kalra/Hacktober-Fest/Contribution.md

 To raise the Pull Request
 Make 1 Pull Request for 1 issue.
-Otherwise, you may lose points.

 Mention Issue number while creating Pull Request in the description box or link the issue from the right options.
 This helps to link the PR with the respective issue.